doudoudedi/hackEmbedded/README.md

  2022.11.2 Joined aarch64_ bind_ shell
  2022.11.2 Support command line generation backdoor and shell code, characterized by light, small, efficient and fast

+## vul fix
+CVE-2021-29921 The tool is a complete client program.
+This vulnerability will not affect the use of the tool.
+If you want to fix it, please run the tool in python 3.9 and above

+CVE-2022-40023 pip install -U  mako

+CVE-2021-20270 pip install -U  pygments